-Located just 14 kilometers away, this suspension bridge is something every student is bound to enjoy and is a must-visit for every cycling enthusiast.
-Located on a backwater stream, the Hanging Bridge is the perfect spot for one to admire the scenic beauty of their surroundings and just experience the cool evening breeze, which is a soothing balm to ward off the summer heat.
+Located just 14 kilometres away, this suspension bridge is something every student is bound to enjoy and is a must-visit for every cycling enthusiast.
+Located on a backwater stream, the Hanging Bridge is the perfect spot for one to admire their surroundings’ scenic beauty and experience the cool evening breeze, which is a soothing balm to ward off the summer heat.

-Just 40 kilometers from Manipal is Karkala, a historical and religious place of pilgrimage for the Jain community.
-Its significant feature is the forty two feet tall statue of Gomateshwara (Lord Bahubali), carved out of a single slab of rock and weighing a mammoth eighty tons.
+Just 40 kilometres from Manipal is Karkala, a historical and religious place of pilgrimage for the Jain community.
+Its significant feature is the forty-two feet tall statue of Gomateshwara (Lord Bahubali), carved out of a single slab of rock and weighing a mammoth eighty tons.
 This statue was erected in 1432 by a Jain king in honour of the first Jain Tirthankara, Bahubali, who renounced the material world at the peak of his glory.
 Facing the statue is a Jain Basadi, called the Chaturmukha (four-facing) Basadi, exclusively constructed of granite.
-Another tourist attraction here is the intricately carved fifty foot tall pillar called the Manasthambha, which is one of eleven such pillars.
+Another tourist attraction is the intricately carved fifty-foot tall pillar called the Manasthambha, one of eleven such pillars.
 Karkala is also home to a whopping eighteen temples, each with its own unique backstory.

-Around 100 kilometers from Manipal, Murdeshwar is famous for the colossal statue of Lord Shiva which can be found here.
+Around 100 kilometres from Manipal, Murdeshwar is famous for the colossal statue of Lord Shiva which can be found here.
 This gargantuan statue is an astounding 123 feet tall and is the second tallest Shiva statue in the world.
 This temple has a pretty impressive history, dating back to a few centuries.
-It is also the point of origin for three major rivers, the Tunga, the Bhadra and the Nethravathi.
+It is also the origin of three major rivers, the Tunga, the Bhadra, and the Nethravathi.
 This temple is surrounded by the sea on three sides and is located atop a hill called Kandukagiri.
 One cannot just shake off the feeling of awe they are beset by on visiting this place.

-Kudremukh is located around 60 kilometers from Manipal.
+Kudremukh is located around 60 kilometres from Manipal.
 It is a hilly region located around 1900 meters above sea-level.
-‘Kudremukh’, which literally translates to ‘horse-face’ in Kannada gets its name from the fact that the mountain range looks like a horse when viewed from a certain angle.
+‘Kudremukh’, which translates to ‘horse-face’ in Kannada, gets its name because the mountain range looks like a horse when viewed from a certain angle.
 Overlooking the Arabian Sea, it provides a beautiful view of the surrounding countryside and the sea.

-It is home to a rich variety of flora and fauna and is the largest tropical evergreen forest in Karnataka.
+It is home to a wide variety of flora and fauna and is the largest tropical evergreen forest in Karnataka.

 Bandaje falls (now known as Arbi Falls) are a set of waterfalls located in the Charmadi ghat section of the Western Ghats in Karnataka.
-The waterfalls can be reached only by undertaking a trek through thick evergreen forests and grasslands with the help of local guides and in summer the waterfalls goes dry.
+The waterfalls can be reached only by undertaking a trek through thick evergreen forests and grasslands with local guides’ help, and in summer the waterfalls go dry.
 Formed by a tributary of the Netravathi river, the Bandaje falls almost 200 feet high.

 The path to Bandaje falls from Valambra goes through thick evergreen forest ending in grasslands.
 Locally these falls are called the Bandaje Arbi, where Arbi means ‘waterfall’ in Tulu.
 The name is shortened to Arbi Falls to promote tourism.

-Located just 10 kilometers from Manipal, Malpe is famous for its scenic beach, which is popular among both locals and tourists.
+Located just 10 kilometres from Manipal, Malpe is famous for its scenic beach, which is popular among locals and tourists.
 The beach also houses a beach resort, which caters to the culinary needs of visitors.
 It also has a variety of adventure sports including parasailing and jet-skiing.
-It is also the very first beach in India to be Wi-Fi enabled, with each visitor being given half an hour of free Wi-Fi (enough to post a new status).
-Just offshore is St. Mary’s Island which can be visited by a frequent ferry.
+It is also the first beach in India to be Wi-Fi enabled, with each visitor is given half an hour of free Wi-Fi (enough to post a new status update).
+Just off the shore, is St. Mary’s Island, which can be visited by a frequent ferry.

 ST MARY’S ISLAND

 A gentle reminder of every avid Enid Blyton reader’s secret hideaway, St. Mary’s Island is an equivalent of Kirrin Island.
-Located right off the coast of Malpe beach, it can be accessed by ferry for Rs 200 on weekdays and Rs 300 on weekends, from 9 am to 4 pm.
-While one cannot visit the island during and right after monsoon (due to choppy waters), summer time here is a completely different story.
-Having been declared one of India’s 26 Geological Monuments, complete with unique hexagonal volcanic rock pillars, the white sand, and clear waters, it is- literally and figuratively- one of the hottest places to visit.
+Located right off the coast of Malpe beach, it can be accessed by ferry for Rs 200 on weekdays and Rs 300 on weekends, from 9 AM to 4 PM.
+While one cannot visit the island during and right after the monsoon (due to choppy waters), summertime here is an entirely different story.
+It is declared one of India’s 26 Geological Monuments, complete with unique hexagonal volcanic rock pillars, the white sand, and clear waters.
+It is—literally and figuratively—one of the hottest places to visit.
 Additionally, transit to the island often requires wading through shallow waters, so avoiding shoes is a wonderful idea- unless, of course, squishy sneakers appeal to you.